bruno-omf/AED/README.md

-# Data Structures and Algorithms (AED)
+# Data Structures and Algorithms (DSA)

-This repository is dedicated to the **Data Structures and Algorithms (AED)** course from my Information Systems program.
+This repository is dedicated to the **Data Structures and Algorithms (DSA)** class from my Information Systems college course.
 It contains class materials, exercises, and projects developed throughout the course, serving as a personal study and reference resource.

 ## Overview